SFEM for the unsteady Navier-Stokes Equations on a stationary surface: Introduction

-for all $t \in [0,T]$, where $\mu$ is the viscosity coefficient, $\bff \in (L^2(\Gamma))^3$ a given force field, and $\lambda$ a normal force field to be determined.
+for all $t \in [0,T]$, where $\rho$ the density distribution, $\mu$ is the viscosity coefficient, $\bff \in (L^2(\Gamma))^3$ a given force field, and $\lambda$ a normal force field to be determined.
 Essentially we view $\lambda$ as a Lagrange multiplier for the constraint that the normal component of $\bfu$ is zero.
 Such models have been presented and studied in \cite{jankuhn2018incompressible}, \cite{elliott2024sfem} for the \emph{steady Stoke} case.
-Here the rate-of-strain (deformation) tensor $E(\cdot)$ \cite{Miura2020}, is defined for an arbitrary vector field $\bfv$, by where $ \nbgcov \bfv := \bfPg \nbg \bfv $ (with adjoint $\nbg^{cov,t}\bfv=(\nbg \bfv)^t\bfPg$) and $\bfPg$ denotes the projection to the tangent space of $\Gamma$.
+Here the rate-of-strain (deformation) tensor $E(\cdot)$ \cite{Miura2020}, is defined for an arbitrary vector field $\bfv$, by